We Are Adding Sails-Planning approved!

 Visitors always ask when we will be adding sails to Hough mill.
-We are really excited to let you know that we hope to add framework sails later this summer subject to appropriate planning approvals.
+We are really excited to let you know that we plan to add framework sails later this summer, 2019!
 These sails will lead us one step closer to having a fully restored mill.

 Two illustrative by John Brandrick (of Whitland, Carmarthenshire) are shown below.

 There are now many iconic images of Hough Mill – photos of the mill, views across the pond in the adjacent Gorse Field and drone photos.
 We always appreciate photos sent to us.

 Meal Floor – Start Of Process

 When entering the mill look for the sack scales that millers used to weigh the sacks of grain.
 You will also see the chain of the sack hoist used to haul sacks of grain to the Bin Floor.

 Take care going up the stairs.
 It is a good idea to go to the top of the mill then follow the flow of the grain as it descends.

 The Dust Floor is the fourth floor, it is in the mill cap and full of machinery.
 Only approved volunteers are allowed on the Dust Floor.
 There is a small viewing platform for visitors – take care not to bang your head and please descend backwards.

 The sails (not present yet) would turn the windshaft (added 2009).
 As the 10 foot (3 metre) diameter brakewheel (made by volunteers in 2012) is fitted on the windshaft it would also turn.
 For the mill to operate, the wallower (the horizontal wheel or gear with wooden teeth, made by volunteers in 2014) has to be raised to mesh with the brakewheel.
 This then turns the upright shaft and powers the mill equipment.